The Best way to Pray for a Narcissistic Jerk-

 Because Saul was anointed King, David faithfully submitted himself to Saul’s authority.
 David did not disparage Saul, physically harm him or challenge his authority.
 Christian teachers (including myself) universally applaud David’s submission to Saul’s authority.
 It’s an example of Old Testament obedience God clearly blessed (1stSamuel 26:9-11, Acts 13:22).

 Many Christians apply the same concept of “anointing” to present-day pastors.
-Many deacons, board members and elders refuse to correct or question a pastor even when they know the pastor is wrong because they view the pastor as God’s “anointed” and therefore unchallengeable, regardless of their behavior.
+Many deacons, board members and elders refuse to correct or question a pastor even when they know the pastor is wrong because, in their view the pastor is God’s “anointed” and therefore unchallengeable, regardless of their behavior.
 Many Pastors, especially narcissistic pastors tend to see themselves as having the same unchallengeable authority as Old Testament Kings.
 The rotten fruit of this understanding of authority is at least partly to blame for the large numbers of people who have left the church in recent years.
 It’s also literally obliterating the churches ability to do our one job: reach the lost (Matthew 28:18-20).
-Non-Christians see leadership situations like the ones at the Southern Baptist Convention, Mars Hill and Hillsong as unacceptable, indefensibly gross and entirely inconsistent with the whole notion of a good God and reject God because of what they see in those churches.
-This is entirety unacceptable.
+Non-Christians see leadership situations like the ones at the Southern Baptist Convention, Mars Hill and Hillsong as unacceptable, indefensibly gross and entirely inconsistent with the whole notion of a good God.
+They reject God because of what they see in those churches.
+This is entirety unacceptable and should grieve us all.

 Because: